What’s new in 25.7

 Diagnostic messages when adding custom block libraries

-Recall that custom library of Engee blocks can contain any blocks you like - from standard libraries or your own blocks implemented with masks.
-Also, as of late, these libraries can be nested and layered.
+Recall that user library The Engee blocks can contain any blocks that are convenient for you — from standard libraries or custom blocks implemented using masks.
+Also recently, these libraries can be nested and multi-level.
 Sometimes there are various specific errors when adding them.
-Therefore, so that you don’t miss such events we have implemented and added to diagnostic window
+Therefore, so that you do not miss such events, we have implemented and added to diagnostic window

 New blocks and updates